13pixlar/sticky-list/README.md

 <h5>Some fields do not get updated</h5>

 There was a bug in the Gravity Forms api that prevented fields from getting saved in the entry.
-The bug was fixed in the latest version of Gravity Forms.
+The bug was fixed in version 1.8.19.2 of Gravity Forms.
 Make sure you use an <a href="http://www.gravityhelp.com/downloads/">updated version</a>.
 If you are not able to update Gravity Forms you can easily apply the patch manually to `plugins/gravityforms/includes/api.php`

 On line `510`, remove
 ```PHP